astropenguin/arxiv-post/README.md

 ## Example

-It would be nice to regularly run the command by GitHub Actions.
+It may be nice to regularly run the command by some automation tools such as GitHub Actions.
 Here is a live example in which daily (2 days ago) arXiv articles in [astro-ph.GA](https://arxiv.org/list/astro-ph.GA/new) and [astro-ph.IM](https://arxiv.org/list/astro-ph.IM/new) are posted to different channels of a Slack workspace.

 - [a-lab-nagoya/astro-ph-slack: Translate and post arXiv articles to Slack](https://github.com/a-lab-nagoya/astro-ph-slack)